 - Authors must disclose via the online submission system any financial support or relationships that could be taken to constitute a conflict of interest with respect to the submitted data (http://www.icmje.org/conflicts-of-interest/).
 All such disclosures should be made at the end of the text.

 - The editorial board of JNMS reserves the right to edit any articles accepted for publication as it sees fit.

 - Plagiarism is not acceptable in Journal of Nippon Medical School submissions.
 We use the iThenticate plagiarism detection system (Crossref Similarity Check).
 All submissions are processed via Crossref Similarity Check before being sent for peer review.
 We reserve the right to reject papers if plagiarism is found during the course of the peer review process.
 If plagiarism is found after publication, we will issue a correction or retract the paper.
+Examples of plagiarism:

 (1)Copying text from other sources without appropriate referencing